Zinc Protoporphyrin (ZPP), Whole Blood

-May be useful as an indicator of lead exposure; not recommended as the primary screening test for lead exposure.
-For lead exposure assessment, Lead Blood (Venous) (0020098) is preferred.
+This test should not be used as the primary screening test for lead exposure; the preferred test for lead exposure assessment is Lead Blood (Venous) (0020098).
 For iron deficiency assessment, Iron and Iron Binding Capacity (0020420) and Ferritin (0070065) are recommended.
 For assessment of occupational exposure to lead, Lead Industrial Exposure Panel, Adults (0025016) is recommended.

 Lavender (EDTA); Royal blue, (EDTA), tan (EDTA), or pink (K2 EDTA).
 Use royal blue (EDTA) tube when also testing for lead.